Luxury Multi Centre Holidays

-Diversity of the Coastline
+Diversity Of The Coastline

 The incredible beaches of course are the main reason why many people choose to visit Mauritius, and one of the island's most attractive aspects is the diversity of the coastline, with every side of the island having its own individual character.
 The west coast is the calmest, sheltered from the trade winds and with perfect palm-fringed sandy beaches, and pods of dolphins playing in the tranquil waters.
-The south is the least developed, and has most of the island's forests as a backdrop to the coast -- here you have the best chance of finding hidden rocky coves with hardly any people.
+The south is the least developed and has most of the island's forests as a backdrop to the coast -- here you have the best chance of finding hidden rocky coves with hardly any people.
 A very special spot to visit is the Ile de Deux Cocos in the reef-filled Blue Bay Marine Park, off the south-east coast.

-The east coast has some of the most beautiful beaches, but is the most exposed to the trade winds, so is especially popular with windsurfers.
+The east coast has some of the most beautiful beaches but is the most exposed to the trade winds, so is especially popular with windsurfers.
 The north is where most development has taken place, and where the biggest hotels and resorts can be found.
-Along here is the island's most popular beach, Mon Choisy, and its premier resort Grand Baie, famed for its shops, cafes and top restaurants.
+Along here is the island's most popular beach, Mont Choisy, and its premier resort Grand Baie, famed for its shops, cafes and top restaurants.

-Stunning and diverse as the beaches and coastal waters are, they are only a small part of what awaits the visitor to Mauritius.
+As stunning and diverse as the beaches and coastal waters are, they are only a small part of what awaits the visitor to Mauritius.
 The volcanic interior reveals a very different aspect to the island, with rainforest-clad gorges, plunging waterfalls, luxuriant gardens and parks, and nature reserves, with chances to spot rare birds amidst soaring ebony trees.
 Interspersed with the jagged mountain peaks are the tall swaying grasses of sugar plantations, palm trees, and bright tropical flowers.